Keeping You Safe On Safari: Travel Health Tips

 We often get asked about special health precautions and whether there are vaccinations you need to get before you travel to Southern and East Africa on safari.
-As with most travel advice, a little dose of common sense and a healthy serving of advanced knowledge goes a long, long way.
+With most travel advice, a little common sense and advanced preparation go a long way.

-Presuming that you are fit and healthy with no underlying medical conditions, there are no compulsory vaccinations necessary when visiting most of the top safari destinations in Africa.
-The only exception is Yellow Fever.
+If you are fit and healthy with no underlying medical conditions, there are no compulsory vaccinations necessary for visiting most of the top safari destinations in Africa.
+The main exception is Yellow Fever.

-Remember, it's always advisable to check with your GP and/or local travel clinic to get the most up-to-date health recommendations before you embark on your holiday of a lifetime.
+It is always advisable to check with your GP or local travel clinic for the most up-to-date health recommendations before embarking on your safari.
+Below are details regarding Yellow Fever vaccination requirements.

-Which African countries require proof of Yellow Fever vaccination for entry?
+Countries requiring proof of Yellow Fever vaccination for entry:

 - Angola